jdunkerley/jdunkerley/AWS Developer.md

 # ECS

+- Fully managed orchestration service
 - Run a docker container
 - IAM Role controls access to resources (like an EC2) set at Task level
 - Part of the VPC so usual VPC access
 - Can use Securty Group on instances to isolate
+- Often stick an ELB in front of ECS

 # S3

 - Public url: https://[bucket].s3-website-[region].amazonaws.com
+- MultiPart upload - 3 steps: Initiate, Upload part, Complete
+- Rough performance is 3,500 writes / second and 5,500 reads / second
+- Still use prefix if absolutely needed...
+- To block unencrypted uploda need to us Bucket Policy including `x-amz-server-side-encryption`

 # Serverless Computing

 - Can use a dead letter queue for failed function invocations
     - Either SQS and SNS
     - Function retried twice if invoked asyncronously
+- Lambda defaults to 3s for timeout (max 15 minutes)
+- Step function to orchestrate performing discrete functions or tasks and co-ordinate
+- Lambda@Edge allows for code in front of CloudFront

 ## Lambda ALIAS